cakephp/docs/en/development/testing.rst

 CakePHP uses PHPUnit as its underlying test framework.
 PHPUnit is the de-facto standard for unit testing in PHP.
 It offers a deep and powerful set of features for making sure your code does what you think it does.
-PHPUnit can be installed through the `pear installer <http://pear.php.net>`_ or `composer
+PHPUnit can be installed through the `PEAR installer <http://pear.php.net>`_ or `Composer
 <http://getcomposer.org>`_.

 Install PHPUnit with PEAR
 -------------------------

 The PEAR installer can be used to install PHPUnit systemwide on you machine.
-It is recommended that you use composer, but for compatibility reasons the PEAR installer is also supported.
+It is recommended that you use Composer, but for compatibility reasons the PEAR installer is also supported.
 To install PHPUnit run the following::

     pear upgrade PEAR